Putin urges West to act quickly to offer security guarantees | Politics

 Russian President Vladimir Putin urged the West on Thursday to move quickly to meet Russia's demand for security guarantees precluding NATO's expansion to Ukraine and the deployment of the military alliance's weapons there.

-Speaking during a marathon annual news conference, the Russian leader welcomed talks with the US that are set to start in Geneva next month, but warned the discussion focused on Moscow's demand needs to produce quick results.
+Speaking during a marathon annual news conference, the Russian leader welcomed talks with the US that are set to start in Geneva next month, but sternly warned that Moscow expects the discussion to produce quick results.

+"We have clearly and precisely let them know that any further NATO expansion eastward is unacceptable," Putin said.

+Last week, Moscow submitted draft security documents demanding that NATO deny membership to Ukraine and other former Soviet countries and roll back the alliance's military deployments in Central and Eastern Europe.
+A key principle of the NATO alliance is that membership is open to any qualifying country.
+"Is it us who are putting missiles near the US borders?''
+Putin said. ''No, it's the US who came to our home with their missiles.
+They are already on the threshold of our home.
+Is it some excessive demand not to place any offensive systems near our home?"
+Moscow presented its demand amid soaring tensions over a Russian troop buildup near Ukraine that has stoked fears of a possible invasion.
+US President Joe Biden warned Putin in a conference call earlier this month that Russia will face "severe consequences" if it attacks Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)